formal-methods-mpi/Workshop.jl/docs/src/Chapter0/workflow.md

 3. After the installation is complete, open VSCode from your applications menu or search for it using your operating system's search functionality.

-## Installing Julia extension for VSCode:
+## Installing Julia extension for VSCode
 Now that you have VSCode installed, you'll need to add the Julia extension to enable language support and additional features.
 Follow these steps to install the Julia extension:

 1. Open the Extensions view: Launch VSCode, and click on the square icon on the left-hand sidebar (or press Ctrl+Shift+X / Cmd+Shift+X) to open the Extensions view.